Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: Effect of continuous laser heating

 In the present study we used a Ti:sapphire oscillator with a high (80 MHz) repetition rate as the source for the pump-probe measurements.
 In this setup the effect of continuous laser heating at the laser-irradiated YBa$_2$Cu$_3$O$_{7-\delta}$ surface may not be neglected.
 A simple steady-state heat diffusion model \cite{heating, mihailovic1999b} predicts that the temperature increase is roughly proportional to fluence.
 Using Eq.~(3) of Ref.\cite{mihailovic1999b} and the literature values for the anisotropic thermal conductivity \cite{Hagen1989} and for the optical constants \cite{Kircher1991} we estimate the steady state heating to be $\approx$ 170 K at the highest excitation fluence used in this experiment.

 Continuous heating of this magnitude would affect the frequencies $\nu_j$ and the dephasing rates $\Gamma_j$ of the coherent phonons significantly.
 Previous temperature-dependent Raman studies \cite{Altendorf1993, Macfarlane1987} reported frequency redshift and linewidth broadening for the out-of-phase O(2,3) and O(4) modes with increasing temperature above $T_c$.
 These trends can be explained in terms of the bond softening and the enhanced phonon-phonon scattering at an elevated temperature.
-In the present study the two low-frequency modes indeed display frequency redshifts and enhancements in the dephasing rates with increasing fluence, as shown in Fig.~\ref{Power2}, supporting the laser-induced temperature rise in our experimental setup.
+In the present study, the Ba and Cu(2) modes display similar frequency redshifts and enhancements in the dephasing rates with increasing fluence, as shown in Fig.~\ref{Power2}, supporting the laser-induced temperature rise in our experimental setup.

-The frequencies and the dephasing rates in Fig.~\ref{Power2} exhibit similar fluence-dependences for the Ba and Cu modes in the NIR and NUV configurations.
-By contrast, the amplitudes Fig.~\ref{Power} behave very differently between the different phonon modes and between the two experimental configurations.
-This suggests that the saturation of the Ba mode amplitude in the NIR configuration is \emph{not} a direct consequence of the lattice heating.
-We therefore interpret that the observed amplitude saturation is rather related with its microscopic excitation mechanism.